harterrt/harterrt/content/mozilla/cascading_metrics.md

 This is where Cascading Metrics can help.
-When creating cascading metrics, we repeatedly apply this pattern of breaking down difficult to move metrics into easier to move metrics until we have a tractable project for an individual team.
+When creating cascading metrics, we repeatedly apply this pattern of breaking down difficult to move metrics into easier to move metrics until we have an appropriately-sized project for an individual team.
 Let's look at an example:

 Let's say Alice is a senior leader at Firefox